This page may contain affiliate links. Read our disclosure here.

 These chemicals are cancer causing, hormone disrupting (especially causing infertility), and skin irritants.
 The skin is the largest organ in our bodies and using these harsh products on our skin daily is truly wreaking havoc for our health.

-Here are some of the most common chemicals to avoid:
+Here are some of the most common toxins to avoid

 1) BHA and BHT are synthetic antioxidants used as preservatives in lipsticks and moisturizers.
 They are also used in food products (a lot of them!!
 Think crackers, chips, and processed meats).